Nikhitha-Mamidi/gurgaon-real-estate-analysis/README.md

 | `independent_houses.csv` | 1,096 listings of bungalows and independent houses |
 | `real_estate_societies.csv` | 248 rows detailing society-level information: available BHKs, nearby locations, and amenities |
 | `residential_land.csv`   | 2,400 listings of available residential land across various sectors |

+### Notebooks

+- **Gurgaon_Real_Estate_Analysis.ipynb**
+  *Original project notebook:*
+  Includes initial data cleaning, feature derivation, and exploratory analysis on flat-type properties.

+- **Gurgaon_Real_Estate_Analysis_2.ipynb**
+  *Extended, Power BI-ready notebook:*
+  Expands the analysis to cover multiple property types, advanced dataset integration and harmonization, comprehensive data cleaning, and calculation of business intelligence metrics.
+Also includes all steps followed to ensure full compatibility for Power BI import, and introduces analytical segments for stakeholder reporting and executive dashboarding.

+### What's New in the Extended Analysis?

+- Combines multiple CSV sources to create a more comprehensive market dataset
+- Adds 50+ fields with advanced feature engineering and investment analytics
+- Implements deeper data validation and outlier filtering
+- Adds documentation for transparency and reproducibility, including handling of "Unknown" values
+- Prepares the final dataset for direct use in Power BI dashboards

+---

+**To use the Power BI-ready workflow, refer to `notebooks/Gurgaon_Real_Estate_Analysis_2.ipynb` for the latest steps, business logic, and export procedures.**

 ---